DmitryOstroushko/Linear-Regression/README.md

 This is the School 42 project.
 It implements a simple linear regression with a single feature - in this case, the mileage of the car.

+## Prediction

+The first program [predict.py](https://github.com/DmitryOstroushko/Linear-Regression/blob/master/predict.py) predicts the price of a car for a given mileage.

+When you launch the program, it should prompt you for a mileage, and then give you back the estimated price for that mileage.
+The program will use the following hypothesis to predict the price : estimateP rice(mileage) = θ 0 + (θ 1 ∗ mileage)
+Before the run of the training program, theta0 and theta1 will be set to 0.

 ## Model Training

-The first program [trainer.py](https://github.com/DmitryOstroushko/Linear-Regression/blob/master/trainer.py) does train the model and saves coefficients for linear regression model to a file.
+The second program [trainer.py](https://github.com/DmitryOstroushko/Linear-Regression/blob/master/trainer.py) does train the model and saves coefficients for linear regression model to a file.
 Usage is: python trainer.py [-v] [-b] [-i] [-l] [-d] [-c] [-q]
 There are parameters of the script:
 * -v: If present verbosity mode is set.
 In verbosity mode the program prints debug messages in different colors: green - a successful operation, red - an unsuccessful operaion, and normal message.
 Default value is false.